Esophagitis: Procedures

-As of 2020 evidence for magnetic sphincter augmentation is poor.
+As of 2020, evidence for magnetic sphincter augmentation is poor.

 Prognosis

 The prognosis for a person with esophagitis depends on the underlying causes and conditions.
-If a patient has a more serious underlying cause such as a digestive system or immune system issue, it may be more difficult to treat.
+If a patient has a more serious underlying cause, such as a digestive system or immune system issue, it may be more difficult to treat.
 Normally, the prognosis would be good with no serious illnesses.
-If there are more causes than one, the prognosis could move to fair.
+If there is more than one cause, the prognosis could move to fair.